What is the best recipe for mashed potatoes?

 Making Basic Mashed Potatoes

 Here is a basic list of ingredients for making mashed potatoes for four people.
-Of course, it kind of depends on how hungry your four diners are, but this is a good place to start.
+Of course, it kind of depends on how hungry your four diners are, but this is a good place to start.2 pounds of potatoes, either starchy, waxy or a mix of bothCook the potatoes until fork tender.

 1 teaspoon salt